 - Does your child learns best through interacting and discussions?

-- Do they tend to revise best reading through notes and textbooks?
+- Do they tend to work well going through their notes and textbooks?

-- Does your child prefer revising through doing questions and examples done in class, quizzing themselves and practicing mock exams?
+- Does your child prefer revising by going over questions and answers completed in class, quizzing themselves and practicing mock exams?

-Some subjects might require additional effort if they don’t feel as comfortable with the syllabus, for which it could also be a good idea to consider revision courses, which are short, concise and intensive.
+Some subjects might require additional effort if they are not as confident with the syllabus, for which it could be a good idea to consider revision courses, which are short, concise and intensive.

 3. Revision Resources and Materials